 We have 4 plates, 4 bowls, 4 spoons, 4 mugs… you get the idea.
 Having fewer kitchen items also ensures we stay on top of doing dishes!

 Embrace simplicity.
 Sometimes one quality item in a given category is all you really need.
-Of course, your lifestyle and climate will determine whether the “rule of one” is feasible.
+Your lifestyle and climate will determine whether the “rule of one” is feasible.
 I have 4 winter coats, but since the coats are very different and winter is like half the year here, that’s a good number for me!

 Cat Pro Tip: Surprise them when they least expect it!